 Defense strategies for road rage vary based on the individual circumstances involved in the case.
-Sometimes the witnesses are all friends and family members of the alleged victim and the case comes down to the old “he said/she said” argument, making it easy for the Miramar criminal lawyer to argue that there is insufficient proof that the defendant was to blame.
+Sometimes the witnesses are all friends and family members of the alleged victim and the case comes down to the old “he said/she said” argument, making it easy for the defendant’s criminal defense lawyer to argue that there is insufficient proof that the defendant was to blame.

 In other cases, the defense may show that the defendant has an issue with anger management and has entered an anger management treatment program since the incident in order to treat his or her problem.